 5. You Have Significant Difficulty Walking

 Of course, many knee injuries make it painful and hard to walk.
 For people with severe knee injuries, it is usually very hard if not impossible to walk.
 You will often need to be helped off the field and require crutches.
 Anyone who is placed on crutches should be considered to have a serious knee injury until an Orthopedic Surgeon evaluates you.
-In many of these cases, an urgent X-ray is useful to rule out a fracture if the athlete can not put any weight on the knee.
+In many of these cases, an urgent X-ray is useful to rule out a fracture if the athlete cannot put any weight on the knee.

-Now you know what to look for if you are worried that you might have a serious knee injury.
+Take-Home Message: What to look for if you are worried that you might have a serious knee injury.

 - Your knee is swollen